 Following the formal end of slavery in 1865, the vestiges of the institution supervened.
 Through the Ku Klux Klan and Jim Crow laws, disenfranchisement, subjugation, and terrorization continued to be inflicted upon the freed slaves.
 While the Klan terrorized African-Americans through rape, arson, lynching, and bombings; Jim Crow created a system of state and local laws that mandated de jure segregation in all public facilities in southern states; instituting a "separate but equal" status for the new African-Americans.
 Low wage employment, sub-standard housing, dilapidated education facilities with raggedy outdated resources made living and thriving as an African-American anything but equal.
-These abject conditions wrought psychological torture, creating and perpetuating a permanent second-class citizenship status for African-Americans that persisted for three generations - from 1890 through 1965.
+These abject conditions facilitated and perpetuated by the "Jim Crow Laws" wrought psychological torture, creating and perpetuating a permanent second-class citizenship status for African-Americans that persisted for almost a century - from 1870 through 1965.